 To my son’s credit, he understands that there’s a lot he doesn’t know – most pressingly, what he might like to do when he grows up.
 I can’t be too hard on him as I’m still not sure what I want to do when I grow up.
 However, until he works it out, he has to do something.

-Does pursue his passion – history – but run the risk of ending up not especially employable?
-Or should he do a subject such as computing where I’m lead to believe there’s lots of opportunity but that he might be able to combine with something he loves?
+Does he pursue his passion – history – but run the risk of ending up not especially employable?
+Or should he study artificial intelligence in universities where I’m lead to believe there’s lots of opportunity?

 Add to that the challenges he has in imagining a life outside his experience?
 For example, he can’t begin to understand how it would feel to, say, a lawyer, a dentist or an accountant.
 Work experience is a great idea, but might not be so practical.
 Maybe there’s a gap in the market for speed-dating style work experience.